 Brokers, and by extension their brokerage firms, are required to perform adequate due diligence on any investment that they recommend.
 Further, brokers are required to conduct a suitability analysis in order to determine if the recommended investment is in keeping with the investor’s stated objectives and risk profile, in addition to informing their client of the risks associated with investing in a particular security.
 Unfortunately, retail investors are often uninformed by their broker or money manager of the illiquid nature of REITs such as Black Creek, meaning that investors who wish to sell their shares can only do so through a direct redemption with the issuer or through a fragmented and illiquid secondary market.
 In the case of Black Creek, the REIT has redeemed shares at $7.45 a share during 2018 and redeemed all of the shares that were requested for redemption or repurchase.

 Persons who invested in Black Creek (or another REIT or non-traded investment) who have suffered losses in connection with the investment (or are currently unable to exit your illiquid investment position without incurring losses), may be able to recover damages in FINRA arbitration.
-Investors may contact Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or via email at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or via email at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).